 Barnsley Hospice collects, stores and processes personal information about prospective, current and former donors and supporters of the charity.

-The personal data we hold in relation to donors is provided by individuals at the point at which they choose to support Barnsley Hospice or through fundraising donations or via the donation of Gift Aid on the sale of donated goods in one of our charity shops.
+The personal data we hold in relation to donors is provided by individuals at the point at which they choose to support Barnsley Hospice or through fundraising donations or via the donation of Gift Aid on the sale of donated goods.

 In order to carry out our activities in relation to donors and supporters, we handle data in relation to contact details such as names, addresses, telephone numbers, emails, bank account and credit card details.